 With secondary sale strategies that also require compliance with state law, the selling investor is responsible for understanding what their particular state requires.
 In California, for example, Corporations Code section 25104(a) provides an exemption for secondary sales if there is no advertising and the sale is not conducted through a broker-dealer in a public offering.
 Many states have a similar exemption.

 An investor looking to sell their investment should be aware of other restrictions that may be imposed due to the nature of the original offering.
-Perhaps most prominently, if the investment was made in an intrastate offering (a common DPO strategy), the investment may not be resold to a resident of another state for at least nine months after the date of the last sale by the issuer in the intrastate offering.
+Perhaps most prominently, if the investment was made in an intrastate offering (a common DPO strategy), the investment may not be resold to a resident of another state for at least six months after the date the investment was made in the intrastate offering.

 IV.
 Secondary Sales Mechanisms